 - Body fat was reduced as exercise intensity increased.

 Adding cardio to a strength training program will improve cardiovascular fitness and could decrease body fat.
 It also greatly improves your overall health.
 To minimize the overall negative impact of cardio on strength training, you should (1) cycle (2) or do high intensity interval training (3) for 20- 30 minutes a day (4) for 3 days a week or less.
+It may also be worth look at different workouts, similar to the spiderman workout, that provide both cardio and weight exercises!
 Good luck!

 Wilson, Jacob M., et al. “Concurrent training: a meta-analysis examining interference of aerobic and resistance exercises.”
 The Journal of Strength & Conditioning Research 26.8 (2012): 2293-2307.